 So-called “mandatory spending" accounts for almost two-thirds of the annual federal budget.
 Regaining control of the federal budget necessitates making large cuts in mandatory spending, either legislatively, or by constitutional amendment, if necessary.
 In short, before we can restore fiscal solvency, more Americans must embrace the idea that no citizen is ‘entitled’ to health care, a college education, or a government-funded pension.

 Libertarians believe that the only legitimate and constitutional purpose of the federal government is national defense.
+All other activities that Washington currently engages in could and should be performed by the private sector.
 Consequently, Libertarians would reduce the federal government's size and scope to no more than five percent of its current proportion.
 Additionally, since Libertarians believe that all taxation is legalized extortion and ultimately has no place in a free society, Libertarians would fund US national defense only through voluntary contributions from US citizens and through proceeds from a national lottery.

 Also, we've known for years how to both prevent and resolve economic bubbles.
 We know from Austrian economic theory that completely deregulating interest rates (specifically, permitting them to rise to reflect deficit spending), avoiding pump-priming fiscal stimulus policies, and allowing recessions to run their course for 18-24 months is the only long term strategy to both avert and rectify economic downturns.
 But because American voters today want something for nothing and in politics, are far more concerned with the short run than the long run, both Democrats and Republicans in Congress and the White House have rejected valid economic policies in favor of giving Americans what they want.
 And every two years, American voters keep re-electing their congresspersons and every four years keep electing both Democratic and Republican presidents who implement short term Keynesian economic policies instead of long term Austrian economic solutions.